astef7/gtcp/README.md

 The mode is defined in gtcp_acpt (param.
 SERVER_CREATION_FUN).

 Messages over connections are expected to have length prefix.
-The size of the length prefix is defined in gtcp_async_srv/gtcp_vctr_receiver in par.PFX_LEN.
+The size of the length prefix is defined in gtcp in par.PFX_LEN.

 Socket read is handled by Receiver (gtcp_async_server or gtcp_vctr_receiver, depending on mode).
 Receiver function reads incomming socket data in chunks (par.
 BLOCK_SIZE).
 Receive is asynchronous.
 On each internal "select" message from socket module, Receiver parses block of data decomposing full messages, until buffer is exhausted.
 This initiates new read request on the socket.